iodepo/odis-arch/_sources/foundation/foundation.md

 a property on the CreateWork type, starts with a lower case n.
 ```

-For OIH these type for the various thematic profiles are defined in the documentation for the types.
+For ODIS these type for the various thematic profiles are defined in the documentation for the types.

 ### Other properties